gjmcn/zap/docs/contents-md/Overview.md

 #### Classes

-Use `class` to write a constructor and `extends` for a subclass. `::` gets a property from the prototype of an object so can be used to add methods:
+Use `class` to write a constructor and `extends` to write a subclass constructor. `::` gets a property from the prototype of an object so can be used to add methods:
 ```
-// class with empty body: params become properties
+// class with empty body: parameters become properties of 'this'
 Cat = class name ()

 // subclass with empty body: calls constructor of parent class